E-r-1-c/01-Security-Engineer-Foundations/README.md

 ## What These Write-Ups Represent
 These are not advanced engineering walkthroughs yet.
-They are:
+They represent:

-- My personal understanding of foundational concepts
+- My personal understanding of foundational security concepts
 - Early reflections that will guide future cloud and security engineering work
 - Notes that show my progression as I build toward real-world security skills
-- A starting point for documenting everything I learn — **brick by brick**
+- A starting point for documenting everything I learn — brick by brick

+This repo captures my foundational learning phase before moving into hands-on labs and cloud engineering.

+---

 ## What Comes Next
-As I move further into security engineering, this repo will eventually connect to:
+As I progress further into security engineering, this repo will eventually connect to:

 - Cloud security labs (AWS IAM, networking, encryption, monitoring)
 - Hands-on TryHackMe and HackTheBox rooms